 You could be amazed at how easy it is to lose track of your water heater’s age, or how hard it can be to recognize an issue before it results in damage.

 There are a few pointers that you can leverage to monitor the state of your water heater.
 You’ll want to be on the lookout for them to keep your equipment in the best shape.

 Here are five potential signs it might be time to replace your water heater in the Wasatch Front region.

 1. It’s Starting to Show Its Age

-Much like the other essential appliances inside your home, your water heater has a definite life expectancy.
-When it reaches the end, it will run much less efficiently and may be costlier to service than buying a new one.
+Much like the other essential appliances inside your home, your water heater has a clear life expectancy.
+When it reaches the end, it will run much less efficiently and may be pricier to service than buying a new one.

-The usual water heater life expectancy is about six to eight years.
-You won’t want your water heater to be around for longer than 10 years, as this may lead to costly damage in your home if it fails.
+The usual water heater life expectancy is around six to eight years.
+You won’t want your water heater to be around for longer than 10 years, as this may lead to pricey damage in your home if it malfunctions.